- Board Committees

 - To recommend to the Board, all remuneration, in whatever form, payable to Senior Management;

-- Such other functions as the Board may deem fit from time to time.
+- Such other functions as may be assigned by the Board from time to time